smarthomeNG/plugins/database/README.md

      `connect = host:127.0.0.1 | user:db_user | passwd:db_password | db:smarthome`
    * `prefix` - if you want to log into an existing database with other tables you can specify a prefix for the plugins' tables
+   * `precision` - specifies the amount of digits after comma for values queried from the database (defaults to 2, other values are -1 to return raw float values, 0 to return integer numbers, >0 for the given amount of digits after comma)

 ### items.yaml